saoudh/db-vendo-client/readme.md

 After DB has switched to the new "vendo"/"movas" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) API (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems now to have been shut off.
 This project aims to enable easy switching to the new APIs.
 However, not all information will be available from the new APIs.

-Actually, db-vendo-client is a wrapper around multiple different APIs, currently the bahn.de API for route planning and the regio-guide RIS API for boards for the `db` profile and the DB Navigator API for the `dbnav` profile.
+Actually, db-vendo-client is a wrapper around multiple different APIs, currently the bahn.de API for `dbweb`, the DB Navigator API for the `dbnav` profile, and a combination of the DB Navigator API and the regio-guide RIS API for the `db` profile.
 See some [notes about the various new APIs at DB](docs/db-apis.md).

 Strictly speaking, permission is necessary to use this library with the DB APIs.